Organizational Management

 Class 1: Information must exist for the entire life cycle of the object but can be changed.

-E.g.: Object must have a short name.
+E.g.: An object must have a short name.
 This information must exist uninterrupted but can be changed.

 Class 2: Information is optional but can exist only once within a user-defined period.